Quantcast

 These are the proposed designs for the Irving Trust Building at 1 Wall Street.
 The building that was eventually constructed became later the Bank of New York and since 2007 it has been the BNY Mellon Building:

-The Barclay-Vesey building, headquarters of the New York Telephone Company, was designed by Ralph Walker of McKenzie, Voorhees & Gmelin, who was strongly influenced by Eero Saarinen in a Mayan-inspired Art Deco style.
+The Barclay-Vesey building, headquarters of the New York Telephone Company, was designed by Ralph Walker of McKenzie, Voorhees & Gmelin, who was strongly influenced by Eliel Saarinen in a Mayan-inspired Art Deco style.
 But this is an alternative design:

 Two proposed renderings of the Chrysler Building lack the ornamentation for which the Chrysler Building is now famous: